Skip to main content

 Beef Wellington

-Tender beef fillet coated with pâté and duxelles (mushroom paste), wrapped in puff pastry and baked.
-A centerpiece of British fine dining.
+Beef fillet coated with pâté and duxelles (mushroom paste), wrapped in puff pastry and baked.
+A classic special-occasion dish in British restaurants.

 Ploughman's Lunch